Always an over-achiever, I can be seen here demonstrating not one but two simultaneous limp wrists. The fabulousness has clearly blinded my brother.

 I think this particular nuance was lost in the ensuing bedlam.
 But I was actually pretty lucky, as there was minimal physical violence after that, and nothing bad enough to leave a mark.
 And my family and friends have been very supportive.

-These days, I work as a journalist in San Francisco, writing for one of the country's oldest LGBT newspapers, and I document the fight for marriage equality at Stop8.org.
-My husband and I have been together for 10 years, and my parents, my brother, his wife, and the entire clan all welcome and love him.
+These days, my husband and I have been together for 10 years, and my parents, my brother, his wife, and the entire clan all welcome and love him.

 And that little 7-year-old is still running around inside me, telling everyone that I'm gay with absolutely no reservations.